 Well, move over folks; this is our world now.

-By 2025, Millennials will represent 75% of the workforce.
-Here are the things we millennials care about when it comes to work:
+By 2025, Millennials will represent 75% of the active workforce.
+Here are the things we the millennial workforce cares about:

 All of these points compose what is now called “Employee Experience”.
 McKinsey defines EX as “companies and their people working together to create personalized, authentic experiences that ignite passion and tap into purpose to strengthen individual, team, and company performance.”